alberti42/Volume-Control/README.md

 Permission to control Music's and Spotify's volume
 --------------------------------------------------

 The System Integrity Protection of macOS requires you to grant *Volume Control* access to Music and Spotify.
 The first time the application attempts to control their volume, you will be asked with a dialog window to grant access, as shown in the screenshot below.
+If you experience problems, remove the entry ``Volume Control`` from the Accessibility list and repeat the procedure.
 ![Security and Privacy Accessibility](https://raw.githubusercontent.com/alberti42/Volume-Control/main/Images/SecurityPrivacyAccessibility.png)

 Troubleshooting